Rajakavitha1/testing_gitbook/production-environment/observability-alerting/observability.md

    ```
    kubectl create ns seldon-monitoring || echo "Namespace seldon-monitoring already exists"
    ```
 1. Create a YAML file to specify the initial configuration.
-For example, create the `prometheus-values` file.
+For example, create the `prometheus-values.yaml` file.
 Use your preferred text editor to create and save the file with the following content:
    ```yaml
    fullnameOverride: seldon-monitoring
    kube-state-metrics: